-Big Brother Nigeria’s, Bisola Reunites With Iyanya, Signs With Temple Management - Nigeria Today
+Big Brother Nigeria’s, Bisola Reunites with Iyanya, Signs With Temple Management - Nigeria Today

+Also a talented voice over artist, she hosted Billboard Nigeria which aired on TV stations from 2011-2013.

+Bisola’s movie career spans across both Yoruba and English sectors featuring in movies like “The Life Of A Nigerian Couple” and “Forever With Us” among others.
+“Ovy’s voice”, “Ben Quick” and “Picture Perfect” directed by Biodun Stephen are all movies set to be released in 2017.

-The post Big Brother Nigeria’s, Bisola Reunites With Iyanya, Signs With Temple Management appeared first on INFORMATION NIGERIA.
+The post Big Brother Nigeria’s, Bisola Reunites with Iyanya, Signs With Temple Management appeared first on 360Nobs.com.

 Do you something awesome to share with the world?
 Click here to share